syncfusion-content/maui-docs/MAUI/DataGrid/column-drag-and-drop.md

 ## Column drag and drop events

-The `QueryColumnDragging` event is fired continuously while dragging a column and ends when the dragging ends.
-By handling the `SfDataGrid.QueryColumnDragging` event, the dragging of a particular column header can be canceled.
+The `QueryColumnDragging` event is fired continuously while dragging and dropping a column.
+By handling this event, you can cancel the dragging of a particular column header.

 The `QueryColumnDragging` event provides the following properties in the `DataGridQueryColumnDraggingEventArgs`: